Untouchable (Itzy song)

-"Untouchable" is a song recorded by the South Korean girl group Itzy for their eighth extended play Born to Be (2024).
+"Untouchable" is a song recorded by the South Korean girl group Itzy for their eighth extended play, Born to Be (2024).
 It was released as the EP's lead single through JYP Entertainment on January 8, 2024.
 Written by Bang Hye-hyun and Lee Seu-ran, the track carries elements of dance-pop and EDM.
 Lyrically, "Untouchable" conveys a message of resilience in facing the hardships of reality.

 Background and release

-On December 4, 2023, JYP Entertainment announced Itzy's eighth extended play Born to Be, along with its tracklist, which listed "Untouchable" as the EP's lead single, marking its release for January 8, 2024, in conjunction with the EP's release.
+On December 4, 2023, JYP Entertainment announced Itzy's eighth extended play, Born to Be, along with its tracklist, which listed "Untouchable" as the EP's lead single, marking its release for January 8, 2024, in conjunction with the EP's release.
 With the release date set amid Lia's hiatus, the single was recorded by the group as a quartet.

 A snippet of the single's music video depicting the quartet performing in a straight-line formation was released as the single's first teaser on January 4, 2024.
 Another teaser was released the following day, depicting the members in coordinating all-black outfits, performing in a stage adorned in red lights.

+"Untouchable" was re-released as part of the group's ninth EP Gold in October 2024.
+This version, dubbed the "Final Ver.", was recorded by the group as a quintet and features Lia's vocals.

 Composition

-"Untouchable" was co-written by Bang Hye-hyun and Lee Seu-ran and co-composed by Maria Marcus, Zarah Christenson, and Toblas Näslund.
+"Untouchable" was co-written by Bang Hye-hyun and Lee Seu-ran and co-composed by Maria Marcus, Zarah Christenson, and Tobias Näslund.
 A dance-pop EDM track driven by "strong guitar sounds", the song expresses one's resilience in combatting the hardships of reality in its lyrics.
 It features "extremely addictive refrains" supported by an "electrifying groove" throughout its runtime of three minutes and 14 seconds.
 The song was written in the key of C minor and carries an average tempo of 105 bpm.